EchNet/videosdr/docs/customizing_optin.md

 Modal popups are initially invisible.
 Use a showModal to make one visible.
 The model is identified by its name.
 This will usually happen within a handleEvent block.

+### navigate

+Takes the browser to a new page, identified by the href property.

 ### handleEvent

 A handleEvent block defines an interactive trigger in the page.
 Usually, this defines